-The opinion leaders were given the third rank in personal localite sources by the respondents for seeking knowledge about paddy cultivation.
+The opinion leaders were given the third rank in personal localite sources used by the respondents for seeking knowledge about paddy cultivation.
 This may be, due to the reason that they were the sources to whom respondents could gather information regarding agricultural practices easily after progressive and neighbours & fellow farmers for clear information.
-Rahman et al., (2016) and Meena et al., (2009 & 2010) also revealed that neighbours and progressive farmers were highly utilized personal cosmopolite sources to seek information about paddy cultivation.
+Meena et al., (2009 & 2010) also revealed that neighbours and progressive farmers were highly utilized personal cosmopolite sources to seek information about paddy cultivation.